Trump says right-wing activist Charlie Kirk has died after shooting

 The suspected shooter was dressed in "all dark clothing" and fired from a long distance, potentially on a roof, according to Mason.
 He added that investigators are reviewing closed circuit TV footage.

 The police chief of Utah Valley University, Jeff Long, said there were six campus police officers working the event, including some in plain clothes.
-Long estimated there was a crowd of 3,000 attending Kirk's outdoor event.
+Long estimated there was a crowd of 3,000 in attendance.
 The chief said Kirk was also traveling with a security staff and the university police department had coordinated with his team.

 Loading...